Anna Patten: England

-Patten has been part of several England youth teams.
+Patten was part of several England youth teams.
 She made her first appearance on the U-15 team in 2014.
 Two years later Patten was part of the England 2016 FIFA U-17 Women's World Cup which reached the quarterfinals.
 In 2018 she was part of the England U20 which finished third at the 2018 FIFA U-20 Women's World Cup in France.

 Republic of Ireland

 In March 2024, Patten received her first senior call up to the Republic of Ireland squad for the UEFA Women's Euro 2025 qualifying matches against France and England.
 Patten is eligible to play for the Republic of Ireland through her Irish grandparents.
 She made her debut for the team during a 1–0 defeat against France on 5 April 2024.
 She scored her first goal for Ireland in a 3–1 victory against France on 16 July.
-Patten scored in Ireland's Euro 2025 play off final 2-1 defeat to Wales on 3 December.
+Patten scored in Ireland's Euro 2025 play-off final 2–1 defeat to Wales on 3 December.